777arc/textbook/content/sync.rst

 Next we will switch gears to fine frequency sync.
 The previous trick is more for coarse sink, and it's not a closed-loop (feedback type) operation.
 But for fine frequency sync we will want a feedback loop that we stream samples through, which once again will be a form of PLL.
 Our goal is to get the frequency offset to zero, and maintain it at zero, even if the offset is changing over time.
 I.e., we have to continuously track the offset.
 Fine frequency sync techniques work best with a signal that already has been synchronized in time, at the symbol level, so the code we discuss in this section will come *after* timing sync.

 We will be using a technique called a Costas Loop, which is a form of PLL that is specifically designed for carrier frequency offset correction, for digital signals like BPSK and QPSK.
 It was invented by John P. Costas at General Electric in the 1950s, and had a major impact on modern digital communications.
 The Costas Loop will remove the frequency offset, and it will also fix any phase offset, so that the energy is aligned with the I axis.
 Recall that frequency is just a change in phase, so they can be tracked as one.
-The Costas Loop is summarized using the following diagram:
+The Costas Loop is summarized using the following diagram (note that 1/2's have been left out of the equations because they don't functionally matter).

 .. image:: ../_static/costas-loop.svg
    :align: center